dune-copasi/dune-copasi/docker/README.md

 # build a new container with the local changes
 docker build -t dune-copasi .

-# test changes with your local config files (be sure that $PWD gives docker read/write acces)
+# test changes with your local config files (be sure that $PWD gives docker read/write access)
 docker run -v $PWD dune-copasi config.ini
 ```